Many-body magic via Pauli-Markov chains -- from criticality to gauge theories: Conclusions and outlook

 Our numerical results suggest a deep connection between (long-range) magic and many-body properties, highlighting the direct links between stabilizer Renyi entropies and physical phenomena such as quantum critical behavior and confinement-deconfinement transitions.
 To complement our theoretical findings, we have proposed an experimental protocol for measuring stabilizer Renyi entropies solely using measurements in the computational basis.

 In terms of future investigations, our technique can be extended to explore nonstabilizerness in finite-temperature scenarios by generalizing it to tree-tensor operators that efficiently represent low-temperature many-body states.
 In particular, it would be interesting to study the behavior of stabilizer Renyi entropies at finite-temperature phase-transition and compare it with other information-theoretic quantities, such as entanglement \cite{Lu2020,Lu_2019_2,Wald_2020,Arceci2022}, quantum discord \cite{Tarabunga2022}, and quantum coherence \cite{frerot2022}.
-Another interesting persective is to understand the role of magic in many-body quantum dynamics of closed quantum systems, whose investigation in the context of Ising models has been the subject of recent works \cite{rattacaso2023stabilizer}.
+Along the same lines, another possible scenario would be applying our tools to faulty quantum circuits, recently discussed in the context of magic in Ref.~\cite{niroula2023phase}.
+It would also be instructive to perform a systematic investigation of magic within topological phases, extending our analysis of the Haldane phase.
+Another interesting perspective is to understand the role of magic in many-body quantum dynamics of closed quantum systems, whose investigation in the context of Ising models has been the subject of recent works \cite{rattacaso2023stabilizer}.
 In particular, our method allows for the investigation of genuine long-distance magic, that might be instrumental in establishing the presence or absence of propagation bounds for magic.

 At the methodological level, our work opens a series of questions.
 The Markov chain Monte carlo approach could be extended to investigate other magic measures that depend only on expectation values, such as mana.
 Moreover, so far, we have only employed very basic sampling strategies.
 It would be worth exploring how different ones, such as heatbath or non-local updates, can be used to design better magic estimators since, in terms of experimental applicability, having shorter autocorrelations could considerably improve realistic implementations.
+In terms of efficiency of the increment trick in 2D models, it would be interesting to study whether a one-dimensional projection of 2D systems such as the one introduced in \cite{kadowasa2023} would be beneficial.
 Finally, it would be interesting to understand the finer structure of sampling Pauli strings in many-body systems, that could reveal both useful insights into novel algorithms, and potentially deeper connections between many-body properties and magic.